23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Walking the Rainforest Trail in Tofino

-Breath in fresh oxygen-rich air as you walk along a boardwalk through the ancient forest.
+Breathe in fresh oxygen-rich air as you walk along a boardwalk through an ancient forest.
 The Rainforest Trail has two 1 km loops (Loop A and Loop B), which are easily accessible from the Pacific Rim Highway.
 We did Loop A across the road from the parking lot and were impressed by the humongous red cedar trees.

 20. Have a cocktail flight at Tofino Distillery

 Just beside Tofino Brewing Co., you will find Tofino Distillery, a tasting room and distillery selling premium organic spirits.
-Usually I'm not a fan of visiting distilleries because I don't like drinking straight liquor, however here they offer mini-cocktail flights!
+I'm typically not a fan of visiting distilleries since I don't like drinking straight liquor, however they offer mini-cocktail flights here!

 We were given a menu and picked out three mini cocktails to try.
-I went for a "Bee Knees" with their Rose Hibiscus Gin, a "Tijuana Go Surfing" with their Jalapeno Vodka and a "Tofino Pegasus" with their Psychedelic Jellyfish Absinthe.
+I went for the "Bee Knees" with Rose Hibiscus Gin, "Tijuana Go Surfing" with Jalapeno Vodka and "Tofino Pegasus" with Psychedelic Jellyfish Absinthe.
 It was a fun concept.

 21. Shop Tofino's quirky boutique stores